 - Each brand of birth control pills has specific directions.
 Read and follow the patient instructions for your prescribed brand.
 Talk to your doctor or pharmacist if you have any questions.

 - Take your pill at the same time every day.
 Birth control pills work best when there is no more than 24 hours between doses.
 Keep the pills in the original container.
-Take the pills in the order they appear in the container.
+Take the pills in the order that they appear in the container.